 “Dryblower” Murphy

-Edwin Greenslade Murphy (1866-1939), who wrote under the name of “Dryblower”, was a popular author and poet, especially in the state of Western Australia.
-He worked for The Sunday Times in Perth (WA) for over 37 years, contributing articles and poetry, many of which were included in his long-running “Verse and Worse” column.
-Murphy also produced two books of poetry: Jarrahland Jingles (1908) and Dryblower’s Verses (1926).
+Edwin Greenslade Murphy (1866-1939), who wrote under the name of “Dryblower”, was a popular journalist and poet, especially in the state of Western Australia.
+He worked for The Sunday Times in Perth (WA) for over 37 years, contributing articles, topical items, and poetry.
+Often his poems were humorous takes on current events, and were included in his long-running column, “Verse and Worse”.
+Murphy produced two books of poetry: Jarrahland Jingles (1908) and Dryblower’s Verses (1926).

 Eva Oakley